mapequation/network-rendering/README.md

 #### halfLinkRenderer.nodeX([x]) -> self

-If `x` is specified, sets the node x-coordinate accessor to the specified function or constant.
-If not specified, returns the current node x-coordinate accessor, which defaults to:
+If `x` is specified, sets the nodes' x-coordinate accessor to the specified function or constant.
+If not specified, returns the nodes' current x-coordinate accessor, which defaults to:

 ```js
 (node) => node.x